vhaudiquet/ubuntu-project-docs/docs/MIR/mir-bug-filing-process.md

 (mir-bug-filing-process)=
-# How to file an MIR bug
+# The MIR bug filing process

 The steps of the MIR process require a **reporter** (the one who wants a package promoted) an MIR team member (who does the review) and potentially a Security